 - 1. Necessary Cost: A cost incurred to satisfy an operation need of the facility in relation to providing resident care. - 2.
-Proper Cost: An actual recorded cost, clearly identified as to source, nature and purpose, and reasonably related to resident care in an Intermediate Care Facility for the Mentally RetardedIndividuals with Intellectual Disabilities (ICF/MRIID). - 3.
+Proper Cost: An actual recorded cost, clearly identified as to source, nature and purpose, and reasonably related to resident care in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID). - 3.
 Reasonable Cost: A reasonable cost is one that does not exceed that incurred by a prudent and costconscious facility operator.